Gac14/Gac14-Datapack/README.md

 This Repository has "plug-and-play" functionality.
 It can be downloaded or cloned to any Minecraft Save or Server Directory which is run with a version of minecraft modified as above.
 If utilized in a Minecraft Version Prior to 1.13, additional features which are not documented will have to be implemented by any modifications for this datapack to work.

+This datapack supports automatic updates.
+If cloned to the server directory of any supporting server, updates to the repository will be reflected in-game within an implementation-defined period of time.

 This repository is released under the Terms of the MIT Free Software License.
 See the corresponding `LICENSE` file for details.

 Additionally, complete and correct implementations of the Gac14 Server are granted to the following additional License: